NogaPeled/ops_final/part4/README.md

 * `memcheck` uses `-v 8 -e 12 -s 1` (undirected) and `-v 8 -e 20 -s 1 --directed`
 * `callgrind` and `gprof` use `-v 4000 -e 6000 -s 1` for a more meaningful profile

-If your grader wants different sizes, edit those arguments directly in the `memcheck`, `callgrind`, and `gprof` rules inside `part4/Makefile`.

 ---

 ## Paths note (important if you move the project)